Uncertainty in predicting the stochastic gravitational wave background from compact binary coalescences

 \subsection{Impact of higher-order modes}

 So far we have computed the background energy spectra using only the dominant (2,2) mode of the waveform.
 Here, we assess the impact of including higher-order modes by employing the waveform model \texttt{IMRPhenomXPHM}.
-Since higher-order modes depend differently on the binary's inclination angle than the (2,2) mode, it is necessary to explicity sample over inclination angles when computing $\Omega_\mathrm{GW}(f)$ via~\cref{eq:OmegaGW}, rather than relying on an isotropic average.
+Since higher-order modes depend differently on the binary's inclination angle than the (2,2) mode, it is necessary to explicitly sample over inclination angles when computing $\Omega_\mathrm{GW}(f)$ via~\cref{eq:OmegaGW}, rather than relying on an isotropic average.
 We first evaluate the fiducial model using \texttt{IMRPhenomXPHM}.
-As shown in~\cref{fig:omega_hm}, the inclusion of higher-order modes leads to a modest increase in the background amplitude, particularly at higher frequencies near the peak and fall-off of $\Omega_\mathrm{GW}(f)$.
+As shown in~\cref{fig:omega_hm}, the inclusion of higher-order modes leads to a modest increase in the background amplitude, particularly at higher frequencies near the peak and falloff of $\Omega_\mathrm{GW}(f)$.
 At lower frequencies, where most BBHs are in the inspiral phase, the effect is negligible.
-Next, we keep the PLP mass distribution but select a set of hyperparameters that favor asymmetric masses, specifically we choose one with a low value of $\beta_q$.
-Since higher order modes become more prominent in binaries with unequal masses~\cite{Mills:2020,LIGO_GW190412:2020}, we expect a stronger impact.
-Comparing the resulting amplitude increase compared to the same mass distribution evaluated without higher order modes, we find that the increase is greater than in the fiducial model, though still relatively small.
-Furthermore, we consider a model that retains the fiducial mass distribution but incorporates a spin model favoring large spin magnitudes and tilt angles near $90^\circ$.
+Next, we keep the PLP mass distribution but select a set of hyperparameters that favor asymmetric masses, specifically, we choose one with a low value of $\beta_q$.
+Since higher-order modes become more prominent in binaries with unequal masses~\cite{Mills:2020,LIGO_GW190412:2020}, we expect a stronger impact.
+Comparing the resulting amplitude increase to the same mass distribution evaluated without higher order-modes, we find that the increase is greater than in the fiducial model, though still relatively small.
+Furthermore, we consider a model that retains the fiducial mass distribution but incorporates a spin model favoring large-spin magnitudes and tilt angles near $90^\circ$.
 Such a configuration results in a population of strongly precessing binaries, where the GW signal is modulated and subject to mode mixing, thereby increasing the relevance of higher-order modes~\cite{Pekowsky:2012,Ramos-Buades:2020}.
-Comparing the resulting spectrum to the one computed with only the dominant mode, we find a similar amplitude increase as for the fiducial case.
+Comparing the resulting spectrum to the one computed with only the dominant mode, we find a marginal amplitude increase as compared to the fiducial case.
 This outcome is expected: while precession modulates the waveform, it has a limited effect on the total radiated GW energy.